-- 5. A Statement of Support must be provided, identifying the source of financial funds during student's enrollment period.
-This statement is required by the Student and Exchange Visitor Program (SEVP) to prove that the student has sufficient financial support to remain in the USA without working. - 6.
-The student must pay an application fee of USD 95.00 \(Non-refundable) - 7.
-The student must pay the registration fee of USD 150.00. \(Nonrefundable) - 8.
-The student must pay a courier fee of USD 85.00 for expedited shipping services that will be used to send the necessary documents to obtain the student VISA. \(Non-refundable, unless in case of cancelation and documents have not been shipped) - 9.
-The student MUST provide a copy of his/her passport. - 10. \\The student MUST provide a copy of high school or diploma or its equivalency. (no translation needed). - 11. \\Read the Student Tuition Refund Fund statement: Fee USD: .00cents(details on page 11) - \\ Items applicable for California students only.
+The student must provide a copy of a bank statement (either a checking or a savings account) showing a balance between USD 5,000.00-USD 8,000.00 for the first academic year that the student wishes to enroll. - 4.
+A Statement of Support must be provided, identifying the source of financial funds during the students' enrollment period.
+This statement is required by the Student and Exchange Visitor Program (SEVP) to prove that the student has sufficient financial support to cover their expenses during the period of studies. - 5.
+The student must pay an application fee of USD 95.00 \(Non-refundable) - 6.
+The student must pay the registration fee of USD 150.00. - 7.
+The student must pay a courier fee of USD 100.00 for expedited shipping services that will be used to send the necessary documents to obtain the student VISA. \(Non-refundable, unless in case of cancellation and documents have not been shipped) - 8.
+The student MUST provide a copy of his/her passport. - 9. \\The student MUST provide a copy of high school or diploma or its equivalent. (no translation needed). - 10. \\Read the Student Tuition Refund Fund statement (details on page 11). - 11. \\Take the IAE Pre- Admission Proficiency Assessment Test This test is available in the admission portal. - \\ Items applicable for California students only.